Ahmadk-g/Memory-Master/README.md

 ## Player and User Stories

  ### Player Story
-  - I want to be able to select the game mode (Gradual Challenge or Chosen Difficulty) before starting a new game.
+  - I want to be able to select the game mode.
   - I want to see my current score or time displayed prominently during gameplay.
   - I want to be able to flip cards to find matching pairs and advance to the next level.
   - I want to be able to return to the home screen at any time.